JackSzwergold/Writing/arcade_game_diary/Donkey Kong.md

 After he was done, he pulled out some weird, pre-printed pad he had in is pocket; it looked like a guest check pad a waiter would use in a diner but it had all kinds of sports clipart on it.
 “Do you like football, Jack?”
 I turned to him and said “No…” and he persisted with trying to get me to bet on something.
 I said, “No…” again with that he put the pad back in his pocket, said goodbye to me and headed outside.

-After he left, I took a quarter out of my pocket and tossed it in the machine to play *Donkey Kong* myself.
+After he left, I took a quarter out of my pocket and tossed it in the machine to play _Donkey Kong_ myself.
 The game was fun and cute, but it seemed repetitive so I never got that into it.
-But it was a fun game to play while other people were watching since—like I said before—the graphics were cool and cute.
+But it was a fun game to play while other people were watching since — like I said before — the graphics were cool and cute.

-***

-*Playing Donkey Kong: A brief memory of an arcade game from 1981 (c) Copyright by Jack Szwergold; written on August 22, 2016.
-This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*